 While snowshoes were necessary over unconsolidated powder for 10 miles of our hike, the trail had already been broken out.
 If it hadn’t been, I doubt we would have made it all the way to the summit before running out of gas to reach the top.
 Each of us carried full winter packs including extra layers and survival gear, including three liters of water and food, which is a chore to haul up a mountain of this magnitude on snowshoes.

-The reason that the route up Carrigan is longer in winter than the rest of the year, is because Sawyer River Road, the route to the 3 season trailhead, is closed to cans and trucks.
-This add 4 miles to the hike, 2 miles at the beginning of the day for the road walk in, and 2 miles at the end back down to RT 302.
+The reason that the route up Carrigan is longer in winter than the rest of the year, is because Sawyer River Road, the route to the 3 season trailhead, is closed to cars and trucks.
+This adds 4 miles to the hike, 2 miles at the beginning of the day for the road walk-in, and 2 miles at the end back down to RT 302.
 Peakbagging rules require that you begin and end the hike on open roads, so the extra distance must be walked for the climb to count on the winter 4000 footer list.

 When we started our hike at 7:30 am, it was a balmy negative (-11) at the parking lot at the bottom of Sawyer River Road, although the temperature was supposed to rise to 20 degrees later in the day.
 The wind chill however was forecast for -24, a potential issue because part of this hike passes over a highly exposed section of Signal Ridge, without any tree cover.

 Running in the open for about 100 yards, it’s a narrow ridge with a steep eastern drop into Carrigan Notch with a wall of krummholz to the west.
 Hikers attempting the summit need to cross this open stretch to get to the main top of the mountain, which is then fairly well protected by trees until just below the observation tower.